 “We are now at the age when we have to decide whether we should settle down to be an ordinary person or we should continue being special.” – Tamypu

 I don’t know any other person who could possibly say that without appearing pretentious.
-Pu is special, the kind of special that makes you want to crack her brain open with a fine axe to see what is really going on inside her head.
+Pu is special, the kind of special that makes you want to crack her brain with a fine axe to see what is really going on inside.